dehhrvetuj/RealTimeSystems/Lab1/readme.md

       This forces the next F1 to start exactly at a clean new second.
 By resetting the time base, the system will get back to the correct timing after F3 is late.

 Part 3：Process Communication
 1. Show by a concrete scenario that the producer-consumer-buffer program using blocking rendezvous communication can have deadlocks and explain the mistake that can cause it.
+   A concrete deadlock scenario is the following:
+     - the buffer becomes full (Count = Size).
+     - the producer calls Buffer.Put(Value) and is now blocked in this rendezvous, waiting for the buffer to accept Put.
+     - the consumer reads values until Sum > 100, and then prints the termination message and calls Buffer.Stop.
+     - the buffer accepts the Stop entry from the consumer and starts executing the body of Stop.
+     - inside Stop, it sets Stopped := True, exits and no longer accepts any Put or Get entry.
+     - Producer.Stop is called by the consumer.
+     - the producer reminas blocked in its earlier call Put.
+     - the buffer has terminated and the producer is permanently waiting.

+Part 4: Data-driven synchronization
+1. Does the producer-consumer-buffer program using protected objects suffer from any potential deadlock?
+Explain why or why not.
+   Yes, there is still a potential deadlock, which is due to the same reason as mentioned in Part 3.
+If the buffer happens to be full when the consumer decides to terminate, the producer may be blocked at the entry barrier of Buffer.Put.
+Since the consumer has stopped, no further Get operations will occur, and Count will never decrease.
+As a result, the guard for Put remains false forever, and the producer remains blocked inside the protected entry’s waiting queue.